notadeejay/rbc-training/data/Week 5 Day 2/03__JavaScript Methods__Reading.md

 uuid: 21777904-61cf-44e5-9fcc-07cf539288b3
 ---

-JavaScript has many built in functions that you can use.
-Here are a few that you might find helpful as you move through building your project.
+JavaScript has many built-in functions that you can use.
+Here are a few that you might find helpful as you build your app.

-## Date
+## Working with dates

 As you build your app, you might run into a **timestamp**, a common way for computers to keep track of time.
 The Unix timestamp is the number of milliseconds that have passed since January 1, 1970 <abbr title="Coordinated Universal Time">UTC</abbr>.

-The `Date` function in JavaScript lets us work with Unix timestamps using some built in functions that can parse Unix timestamps into something more human readable.
+The `Date` function in JavaScript lets us work with Unix timestamps using some built-in functions.
+These functions can parse Unix timestamps into something more human readable.

 ```javascript
 var date = new Date(1508887542971);